 Tester skills: Does the QA team have experience with automation testing?
 Is there enough time to learn a new scripting language?
 What types of skills are needed?

-: Adopt a testing tool that allows the creation of tests resistant to UI changes.
+User interface dependency: Adopt a testing tool that allows the creation of tests resistant to UI changes.
 Interface changes may vary between builds, leaving tests useless.
 Choose a tool that allows you to create unique names for controls, instead of focusing on the control’s location.

 QA team skills